 - Any intern with one-on-one unsupervised/unrestricted access to children

 One-on-one unsupervised or unrestricted access- a person having responsibility for a student while not in the direct continuous view of an AACPS employee.
 This does not include chaperones or volunteers who supervise groups of students (e.g. field trips to the zoo, museum, BSO performance).

-Fingerprint-supported background checks must be scheduled through the Fingerprintng Office at 410-222-5045.
+Fingerprint-supported background checks must be scheduled through the Fingerprinting Office at 410-222-5045.
 The Fingerprinting Office is located at the AACPS Central Office on Riva Road and is open from 8 a.m. to 4 p.m.
 Monday, Tuesday, Thursday and Friday, and 8 a.m. to 6:30 p.m. on Wednesdays, during the school year.
 The cost of fingerprinting is $58.25 and it includes the commercial background check.
 Fingerprint-supported background checks for chaperones should be completed at least 3 weeks prior to the scheduled field trip.

-Each applicant requiring a fingerprint-supported background check is provided with a blue Fingerprint Verification Card.
+Each applicant requiring a fingerprint-supported background check is provided with a pink Fingerprint Verification Card.
 This card should be kept with the applicant while on school grounds and should be displayed to an administrator upon request.
 Each school should keep a running list of chaperones and volunteers that have been fingerprinted.